Turing Completeness and Sid Meier's Civilization

 Hardness of Civ

 One thing you might have noticed is that all of our constructions used in-game rules and objects.
 In fact, there's nothing stopping you from implementing this by using the API.
 Or by manually executing it, as we will discuss in a bit.
 This also has an important implication: the states that are able to execute a computation arise naturally during gameplay.
-Of course, in generalized gameplay (infinite map, infinite turns), the states that one can observe are much richer: in fact, they are precisely R. So what does this mean?
+Of course, in generalised gameplay (infinite map, infinite turns), the states that one can observe are much richer: in fact, they are precisely R. So what does this mean?

 It means that (from the last section) you can build TMs to run inside the game.
 It also means that you can build a special TM (the UTM) that can simulate any TM.
 Which means, that one of the questions one can ask to this UTM is "does this (arbitrary) TM loop forever?".
 As we saw earlier, this is the Halting Problem and it's undecidable.